thewhitelisted/Sentivest/readme.md

 The tool combines Modern Portfolio Theory with the Black-Litterman model to optimize stock allocations.
 The Black-Litterman model refines MPT by incorporating subjective market views, ensuring a balanced, risk-averse portfolio.
 It recommends optimal stock holdings, reallocation strategies, and suggests diversification options to maximize returns while minimizing volatility.

+NOTE: sentiment analysis for company data only works for tickers that reflect actual companies.

 ## TODOs
 - [ ] Implement sentiment analysis module
 - [ ] Develop Black-Litterman model integration